RobTAT/cosmo/README.md

 <!-- ``` -->

 ## Laundry List
+- [ ] make all prints conditional on verbose flag
 - [ ] fill all the doc strings
 - [ ] profile the code.
 - [ ] test suite.